mahdimmm138031/Translatee/README.md

-Simple discord bot that allows translation to chinese and english -en  translate to english
+Simple discord bot that allows translation to chinese and english using Render -en  translate to english
 -ch  translate to chinese
 example: